GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 </details>

 <details>
-<summary>Example 2: Contracts: Update (PUT) request for ar Subaward report, report was successfully Published. </summary>
+<summary>Example 2: Update (PUT) request for a subcontract report and the report was successfully published. </summary>
 <p>
 <code><pre>
 {